 BA Thesis & Workshop

-Students work on their BA project over three quarters.
-Early in Autumn Quarter of their fourth year, students will be assigned a graduate student preceptor, who will lead a series of mandatory colloquia over the course of the year.
+Students work on their BA project over four quarters.
 In Winter Quarter of their fourth year, students will enroll in one of the Thesis/Major Projects Workshops in their genre.

 Declaring the Major

 Students in the major receive priority in Advanced Workshops, Technical Seminars, and Fundamentals Seminars.

 There are two steps to declaring a major in Creative Writing:

 - Meet with the DUS, Edgar Garcia, to start a major worksheet.